ksatter/fleet-docker/README.md

 ## Prerequisites

-- Docker desktop
+- Docker and Docker Compose
-- Node
-- fleetctl
+- fleetctl installed with Node or downloaded from https://github.com/fleetdm/fleet/releases/latest

 ## Services